Sandpiper Animal Hospital

 “It’s a joy.
 My mama says sandpipers come to bring us joy.”

 The bird went gliding down the beach.
-Good-bye joy, I muttered to myself, hello pain, and turned to walk on.
-I was depressed, my life seemed completely out of balance.
+Good-bye joy, I muttered to myself,

 “What’s your name?”
 She wouldn’t give up.